Inheritance Welfare Liberals — The Effluent of Generational Wealth and Privilege

 “I must study politics and war that my sons may have liberty to study … mathematics and philosophy, geography, natural history and naval architecture, navigation, commerce and agriculture, in order to give their children a right to study painting, poetry, music, architecture, statuary, tapestry, and porcelain.” —John Adams (1780)

-(Note: I have referenced what I call “inheritance welfare liberalism” in columns for two decades.
+Note: I have referenced what I call “inheritance welfare liberalism” in columns for two decades.
 What follows is a long overdue column devoted to this cultural malignancy eroding our nation’s foundational legacy of Liberty.
 It is especially virulent among affluent millennials (those born between 1980 and 2005) who embrace leftist political and social organizations and policies, and spend their time and money propagating the same.
 They are the effluent of wealth and privilege – in effect, adolescents of all ages who take the Liberty bequeathed to them by better generations of American Patriots, as a birthright, and are squandering that inheritance.